cosmasonyekwelu/foxtrot_cohort/week_3/README.md

     option = input(f"You selected {user_item}.
 Do you want to buy it?
 (Choose Y/N): ").upper() if option == "Y":
         sales.append({"name": name, "item": user_item})
-        print("✅ Thank you for your purchase.
+        print("Thank you for your purchase.
 Have a nice day!") elif option == "N":
-        print("😐 No worries.
+        print("No worries.
 Have a nice day!")
     else:
-        print("⚠️ Invalid option.
+        print("Invalid option.
 Please choose Y or N next time.")
 else:
-    print("❌ Sorry, we don't have that item in store.")
+    print("Sorry, we don't have that item in store.")

 print("\n=== Updated Sales Record ===")
 print(sales)